aduth/dones/README.md

 4. Click __Choose File__, then find and __Upload__ the downloaded zip file.
 5. After the theme finishes installing, click __Activate__.
 6. You're done!

+## Setup

+To start using Dones, begin by adding user accounts for each member of your team, assigning any user role with permission to create posts (Contributor or above).
+Newly created users will appear automatically on the front page of your site.
+Once they have logged in, members of your team can immediately start adding new "dones" to record their progress.

+Next, head on over to the [Customizer](https://codex.wordpress.org/Appearance_Customize_Screen), where you'll find options to change the primary color of the site and site logo to match your team or company's brand.

+## Frequently Asked Questions

+**How do I make my site private?**

+The Dones theme does not include any features to turn your site private, so anyone can view your history if you choose to host your site publicly.
+It's up to you to decide how to authorize visitors to your site.
+You may choose to host the site on an internal network, configure your web server to implement [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), or [search for a plugin](https://wordpress.org/plugins/) that provides privacy options as a feature.

+**Where are the Posts and Pages menu links?**

+You should find that most of what you want to achieve is available from the front page of your site.
+Posts and pages screens are removed from the administration dashboard menu while the Dones theme is active because they are neither relevant nor supported for the theme.

+**Why does «insert plugin here» not work with Dones?**

+While the Dones theme does not prevent plugins from loading, it was built in such a way to optimize for speed and user interaction, which may compromise complete plugin interoperability.

 ## Development